padogrid/bundle-none-tutorial-padogrid/README.md

 - *As a workspace* - PadoGrid creates a new workspace and downloads the bundle contents in the new workspace.
 - As workspace components - PadoGrid installs the bundle in the current workspace.
 This might overwrite the existing components so it will prompt with a warning message for you to confirm.
 - *As a checked out workspace* - A git cloned workspace for you to make changes.
 This allows you to create and maintain your own online bundles.
-- *As a downloaded repo source distribution* - If your mahcine is behind a firewall and do not have access to the Internet, then you can manually download the bundle repo distribution from your browser and install it with the `install_bundle` command.
+- *As a downloaded repo source distribution* - If your machine is behind a firewall and do not have access to the Internet, then you can manually download the bundle repo distribution from your browser and install it with the `install_bundle` command.
 - *As a preview bundle* - Before you install the bundle, you can preview what it contains.

-We sepecified the `-checkout` option to checkout the bundle as a workspace.
+We specified the `-checkout` option to checkout the bundle as a workspace.
 Also, we did not specify the workspace name, so by default, we created the workspace using the bundle name, `bundle-none-tutorial-padogrid`.

 Let's switch into the new workspace and view its contents.